 Increased Vaginal Discharge

-You might notice a lot of discharge, which is normal.
-It is usually white and acidic, which is thought to help suppress yeast and bacteria growth.
-You can always use a thin panty liner if this bothers you.
-Please check in with your care provider if it is green or yellow, has a strong odor, or if you are having pain, soreness, or itching.
-Those are signs that you could have a vaginal infection.
+Increased vaginal discharge is common during pregnancy.
+It is typically white and acidic, which may help prevent yeast and bacterial growth.
+If the discharge is bothersome, using a thin panty liner can help you stay comfortable.
+Be sure to check in with your care provider if the discharge is green or yellow, has a strong odor, or if you experience pain, soreness, or itching; these could be signs of a vaginal infection.

 A few complications may arise during the second half of your pregnancy.
-As always, please get in touch with your doctor or midwife if you have any concerning symptoms.
+As always, please contact your doctor or midwife with any concerning symptoms.

 ICP (Intrahepatic Cholestasis of Pregnancy)